 instruction.
 Be sure to double click on the component in the main circuit and not the name on the left side.
 Sometimes it’s easy to forget to connect one register’s write enable or data in the reg file component.

-3. lui
+3. mov

 )

-works like lui
+works like MIPS’s move

 - It does